Barramundi are a fish that draws many thousands of anglers to the N.T. each year. They are on most fishos bucket list, and rightly so!

 An iconic Australian sport fish, famous for their head shaking leaps and fighting prowess its the ‘metery’ (fish over a meter in length) that really get the knees trembling.

-I must admit that even after being involved in thousands of captures, those really big barra still make me nervous.
-When that huge bucket head comes thrashing from the murkey depths, its massive paddle tail showering you all in spray it’s hard to keep a level head – but someone has to!
+I must admit even after being involved in thousands of captures, those really big barra still make me nervous.
+When that huge bucket head comes thrashing from the murky depths, its massive paddle tail showering you all in spray it’s hard to keep a level head – but someone has to!

 Do they put on a show?

 No two barra fight the same, they are erratic and spontaneous.